Yellow diamond fetches $16 mln in Geneva auction

 The total price, which Sotheby's said was equivalent to $163,331 per carat, includes commission fees known as the "buyer's premium".
 It gave no reason for it missing the estimate.

-The auction house said the evening set a world record for a jewelry auction.
+The auction house said the evening set a world record for a jewellery auction.

 It hailed a record for its Geneva sale in November, when it set a world-record price of 76.3 million Swiss francs (then $83 million) for the coveted "Pink Star" diamond.
 However, it said in February it had acquired the stone after its buyer failed to pay up.